For students currently in grades 9–12

 About the Destination

 Greece and Italy are renowned for their historical significance, breathtaking landscapes, and vibrant cultures.
 Greece, birthplace of democracy and ancient civilization, beckons travelers with its rich history, archaeological wonders like the Acropolis in Athens, crystal-clear waters, and delicious cuisine.
 Italy, with iconic cities like Rome, captivates visitors with its ancient ruins, Renaissance art, and world-class cuisine.
-From the ancient Colosseum to the historic town of Perugia, this program offers a range of experiences, encompassing stunning coastlines, rolling hills, and magnificent architecture.
+From the ancient Colosseum to the small hillside towns of Kefalonia, this program offers a range of experiences, encompassing stunning coastlines, rolling hills, and magnificent architecture.

 Language